 Fundamental to our approach is the co-operation and full involvement of our local community partners.
-We strongly believe that if our work is to have a lasting benefit, then it must be much more than a handout, and one that transcends and transforms any such expectations.
+We strongly believe that if our work is to have a lasting benefit, it must be much more than a handout.
+It must transcend and transform any such expectations.

-We therefore seek communities that have the drive, desire and local leadership for progression and development and that meet our Selection Criteria.
+We therefore seek communities that have the drive, desire and local leadership for progression and development.
+Communitites that meet our Selection Criteria.
 Our projects are designed to give local communities confidence in their ability to develop and maintain a community facility that acts as a focal point for their children, where they can play, stretch their imagination, learn and be inspired.

 We start by identifying aspirational communities through approaching local groups and leaders.
 Once a potential community is identified we start engaging with the leaders to ensure that our vision can become theirs.
 We also assess the practical elements such as access roads and space.